 6. Cul-de-Sacs.
 Cul-de-sacs shall be designed to cover as short a distance as possible.
-The maximum length of a street terminating in a cul-de sac shall be 500 feet for developments in the Urban Service Area and 1,000 feet for developments in the Rural Service Area.
-The maximum length of a dead end street that is intended to serve adjacent unsubdivided property that is suitable for development shall be 750 feet for developments in the Urban Service Area and 1,500 feet for developments in the Rural Service Area.
+The maximum length of a street terminating in a cul-de sac shall be 750 feet for developments in the Urban Service Area and 1,250 feet for developments in the Rural Service Area.
+The maximum length of a dead end street that is intended to serve adjacent unsubdivided property that is suitable for development shall be 1,000 feet for developments in the Urban Service Area and 1,500 feet for developments in the Rural Service Area.
 The distance of the street shall be measured along the centerline of the street from the intersection of origin to the end of the right-of-way.
 A cul-de-sac meeting City Code requirements shall be required at the end of all dead end streets.
 Dead end streets in the Rural Service Area may be increased in length if the development complies with the following performance standards:

 a.
-The maximum density on the dead end street shall not exceed 16 residential units.
+The maximum density on the dead end street shall not exceed the maximum allowed by State Fire Code.

 b.
 All streets within the development shall be bituminous.